coastal-science/call-catalog-viewer/FAQ.md

 ## Additional Resources

-### For those wishing to take a deeper dive into killer whale dialects and how they are used to monitor the seasonal movements of the whales, the following are some relevant scientific publications:
+### For those wishing to take a deeper dive into killer whale dialects and how they are used to monitor the seasonal movements of the whales, the following are some relevant scientific publications.

 > Deecke, V.B., Ford, J.K.B., and Slater, P.J.B.
 2005.
 The vocal behaviour of mammal-eating killer whales: communicating with costly calls. _Animal Behaviour_, 69:395-405. https://doi.org/10.1016/j.anbehav.2004.04.014